psf/black/README.md

   * they now work when an indentation block starts with empty lines or misaligned comments (#334)

+* made Click not fail on invalid environments; note that Click is right but the likelihood we'll need to access non-ASCII file paths when dealing with Python source code is low (#277)

 * fixed improper formatting of f-strings with quotes inside interpolated expressions (#322)